Conventional Treatments and Side Effects

 The exercise plan should be adjusted accordingly, aiming to maintain as much physical fitness as possible but without getting to a point where the patients feels wiped out.

-Exercise can include walks, swimming, bicycle riding, Pilates, or light weights.
+Exercise can include walks, swimming, bicycle riding, pilates, or light weights.
 It should start slowly with the aim to reach at least 30 minutes of exercise a day on most days of the week.

-Cancer treatments can be hard on the body but the toll they take on the emotions is no less serious.
+Conventional treatments can be hard on the body but the toll they take on the emotions is no less serious.

 Most people have to learn to manage and reduce feelings like fear, anxiety, and depression at some point during their journey.
 That’s where mind-body practice comes in.